SRES-179-119

 Who is hurt

-No specific group is directly or materially harmed by this resolution.
-Because it carries no binding legal force, it does not impose costs, restrictions, or obligations on any individual, organization, or government entity.
+No group is directly harmed by this resolution.
+As a purely symbolic measure, it imposes no costs, restrictions, or obligations on any individual, organization, or government entity.

 Supporters argue